 - I've designed and built websites and apps for 20+ clients while working remotely from around the world.
 You can see all about it on the projects page.

 - I've worked with Le Wagon as a teacher countless times in France, China, Australia, and Canada.
 I even launched their first campus in Sydney, Australia!

 - I co-founded a Saas company, Syncly, and led the development of the product for 2 years before we decided to shut it down.

 - I've launched a few side projects with good friends in the tech space, like Lottie Studio, a design studio powered by Lottie, a really cool open-source animation library.

 Actually, I did stop.
 For about 4 months in 2022, for the first time since I started freelancing.
 Working with computers for so long didn't turn me into one.
 I needed to take care of myself after two intense years running Syncly and taxing COVID lockdowns.
 This break gave me a fresh perspective on where to dedicate my time and skills moving forward.

-I specialise in frontend development and design, the areas of the stack I enjoy the most.
+I can join as a contractor or employee.
+I work remotely from Lisbon, Portugal, and I'm more than happy to travel occasionally to meet the team.
+I specialize in frontend development and design, the areas of the stack I enjoy the most.
 However, I would still consider fullstack positions as I've worked with backend technologies for years.
 I listed my tools of choice on the uses page.